photo from bbc.co.uk

 How’s you?
 You have been on my mind this morning-as you are pretty much all over the TV and radio.
 Even the hallowed BBC Radio 4 is reporting on you.
 Slowclap.
 I just wanted to tell you a few things.
 Actually, I was hoping you would heed my advice.
 I really think you should.
 Yes.
 Yes, I do.
 Ok, let’s do this.

 First of all, many will not be that familiar with you.
 Here in England-we know who you are and how much money you make.
 Of course you are the new England manager.
 Oh dear, England footie has had SO many managers.
 Not all of them English.
 And while of course-this makes no difference, some believe it does.
-But we all agree on the fact that the manager of the England football team should procure some wins.
-England football was once a powerhouse.
+It does NOT.
+But we all agree on the fact that the manager of the England football team, should procure some wins.
+At least 3.
+Please.
+Pretty please?
+That beibg said, England football was once a powerhouse.
 Now, not so much.
-I don’t know what the answser is-and apparently, neither does FIFA.
+I don’t know what the answser is-and apparently, neither does FIFA. *Mic dropped*

 Second, I would like to direct you to the nearest Job Centre.
-While you are there, you can claim for JSA (Job Seekers Allowance)-this benefit gives unemployed persons a bit of cash as they seek new employment.
-It can be a bit of a challenge to get by on a measly £75 every fortnight.
+While you are there, you can make a claim for JSA (Job Seekers Allowance)-this benefit gives/allows unemployed persons a sort of advance or…a bit of cash, as they seek new employment.
+Mind you, it can be a bit of a challenge to get by on a measly £75 every fortnight.
 Especially, when your current pay packet is £3million.
 I mean…yikes.
-Time, to budget, mate.
-And the reason that you will be claiming JSA is that you are soon going to be out of a job.
+Time, to budget yourself, mate.
+We all do it.
+Try it.
+At least…try.
+Oh…and the reason that you will be claiming JSA is that you are soon going to be out of a job.
 Yes.
 Yes you will.
-Please do not be dismayed, maybe the job as England was not for you.
+Please do not be dismayed, maybe the job as England manager was not for you.
 Probably best you resign before you get fired.
-Happy job hunting Best of luck!
+Happy job hunting and…best of luck on your future endeavours.
+Honestly.

 A concerned American blogger